CNA-Tech/PKS-Ninja-vApp-Templates/v12/Milestones/6425/Builds/NsxtReady/0.4/509/readme.md

 3.1 Complete the steps documented in the [readme for issue #512](../../../../Patches/512/readme.md)

+### Step 4: "multiple v12 templates need large edge vm to enable multiple cluster creation" Fixes #505

+4.1 Complete the steps documented in the [readme for issue #490](../../../../Patches/505/readme.md)

+### Step 5: "Multiple v12 Templates do not have Helm Installed on cli-vm" Fixes #499

+5.1 Complete the steps documented in the [readme for issue #499](../../../../Patches/499/readme.md)

 ### Step 4: "Multiple v12 templates have incorrect readme file details on control center desktop" Fixes #490

 4.1 Complete the steps documented in the [readme for issue #490](../../../../Patches/490/readme.md)

-### Step 4: "Multiple v12 templates have incorrect readme file details on control center desktop" Fixes #490

-4.1 Complete the steps documented in the [readme for issue #490](../../../../Patches/490/readme.md)

-### Step 5: "Multiple v12 Templates do not have Helm Installed on cli-vm" Fixes #499

-5.1 Complete the steps documented in the [readme for issue #499](../../../../Patches/499/readme.md)

 ### Step 6: Complete repetetive build processes